 Given the lack of vaccines for newly emerging viruses, border and travel controls are likely to continue to be seen as a means of controlling the spread of infections.

-Second, it was migration that initially brought back internal border checks to the Schengen zone, albeit randomized and limited in scale.
+Second, it was migration what initially brought back internal border checks to the Schengen zone, albeit randomized and limited in scale.

 Following the 2015 migration crisis, six European countries introduced some level of border controls – Germany, Austria, Denmark, Sweden, France, and Norway.
 Though the number of asylum applications has more than halved since 2015, border checks have remained in place despite their questionable legality under Schengen regulations.